ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 This behavior creates a number of possible attacks for certain server configurations.
 For example, if "https://$HOSTNAME/upload" accepts arbitrary POST requests as file uploads, an attacker could forge a SVCB record containing `dohpath=/upload`, potentially causing the client to generate a large number of uploads, incurring unexpected costs for the server operator or the client's account.

-As a mitigation, a client of this SVCB mapping MUST NOT provide client authentication for DNS queries, except to servers that it specifically knows are not vulnerable to this attack.
+As a mitigation, a client of this SVCB mapping MUST NOT provide client authentication for DNS queries, except to servers that it specifically knows are not vulnerable to such attacks.

 ## Adversaries who control non-DNS network activity